testingrequired/testframe/MIDDLEWARE.md

-# 🧩 Middlewear
+# 🧩 Middleware

-Middlewear are the building blocks for functionality within the framework.
+Middleware are the building blocks for functionality within the framework.

 ## Index